Last Updated on 23rd May 2026 by peppe8o

 sudo apt install mariadb-server php-mysql -y

 Once finished, a common best practice for a database is securing it.
-MariaDB gives you a procedure to set main configurations.
+MariaDB gives you a procedure to set the main configurations.
 From terminal:

-sudo mysql_secure_installation
+sudo mariadb-secure-installation

 The following questions will be asked (followed by my suggested answers):

-- Switch to unix_socket authentication [Y/n] > I answered no
+Switch to unix_socket authentication [Y/n]: I answered no

-- Change the root password?
-[Y/n] > I suggest answering Y (yes)
+Change the root password?
+[Y/n]: I suggest answering Y (yes)

-- New password: > type your new root password
+New password: type your new root password

-- Re-enter new password: > type again your new root password
+Re-enter new password: type your new root password again

-- Remove anonymous users?
-[Y/n] > I suggest answering Y (yes)
+Remove anonymous users?
+[Y/n]: I suggest answering Y (yes)

-- Disallow root login remotely?
-[Y/n] > I suggest answering Y (yes)
+Disallow root login remotely?
+[Y/n]: I suggest answering Y (yes)

-- Remove test database and access to it?
-[Y/n] > I suggest answering Y (yes)
+Remove test database and access to it?
+[Y/n]: I suggest answering Y (yes)

-- Reload privilege tables now?
-[Y/n] > Answer yes to make your answers effective
+Reload privilege tables now?
+[Y/n]: Answer yes to make your answers effective

-Your LAMP server is now ready!
+Your LAMP server is now ready and complete!

-Simplify Database management – Phpmyadmin
+Simplify the Database management – phpMyAdmin

 A useful tool to manage databases in LAMP servers is phpMyAdmin.
 It can be installed with the following terminal command: